Skip to Content

 After 36 very busy hours in Rome with kids, we were already itching for a little peace and quiet in nature, so we set out to walk Janiculum Hill.

-Our Rome with kids itinerary included some physical activities to keep the kids happy, such as the Janiculum Hill Walk
+Our Rome with kids itinerary included some physical activities to keep the kids happy, such as the Janiculum Hill Walk.

 The Janiculum Hill walk is across the river, just south of the Vatican.
-This kid-friendly walk in Rome starts here and ends here at the beautiful Fontana dell’Acqua Paola in the trendy Trastevere neighborhood.
+This kid-friendly walk in Rome starts here and ends at the beautiful Fontana dell’Acqua Paola in the trendy Trastevere neighborhood.

-Traveling to Rome with toddlers requires fun activities for them, such as the easy Janiculum Hill walk
+Traveling to Rome with toddlers requires fun activities for them, such as the easy Janiculum Hill walk.

 Janiculum Hill is a pleasant kid-friendly walk in Rome which follows a tree-lined path through some parks and plazas.